 You can use PowerCenter to process data in real time.
 Real-time processing is on-demand processing of data from real-time sources.
 A real-time session reads, processes, and writes data to targets continuously.
 By default, a session reads and writes bulk data at scheduled intervals unless you configure the session for real-time processing.

 To process data in real time, the data must originate from a real-time source.
-Real-time sources include JMS, WebSphere MQ, TIBCO, webMethods, MSMQ, SAP, web services, and PowerExchange.
+Real-time sources include JMS, WebSphere MQ, TIBCO, webMethods, MSMQ, SAP, and web services.
 You might want to use real-time processing for processes that require immediate access to dynamic data, such as financial data.

 To understand real-time processing with PowerCenter, you need to be familiar with the following concepts:

 Real-time data includes messages and messages queues, web services messages, and changes from a PowerExchange change data capture source.
 Real-time data originates from a real-time source.

 A real-time session is a session that processes real-time source data.
 A session is real-time if the Integration Service generates a real-time flush based on the flush latency configuration and all transformations propagate the flush to the targets.
 Latency is the period of time from when source data changes on a source to when a session writes the data to a target.

 Real-time properties determine when the Integration Service processes the data and commits the data to the target.

 Terminating conditions determine when the Integration Service stops reading data from the source and ends the session if you do not want the session to run continuously.